 How to Improve Your Patient-Reported Outcome Capture Rate

 CODE’s combination of process and technology makes a high capture rate possible with minimal effort from the staff.
 However it’s no secret that when staff and surgeons are engaged with the program and sharing why this assessesment is important, their capture rate skyrockets.

-While CODE has a stellar capture rate, there’s always room for improvement.
-Let’s work together to improve your survey collection rate with these five steps and watch your capture rate improve even more:
+While out of the box CODE has a stellar capture rate, there’s always room for improvement.
+Implement these five steps and watch your capture rate improve even more: